13 Best Things to do in Manuel Antonio, Costa Rica

 Jaco to Manuel Antonio

-There is a daily bus between Jaco and Quepos town.
-From Quepos town, you can catch the local bus to Manuel Antonio National Park, which runs often.
+By bus.
+There’s a daily bus between Jaco and Quepos Town.
+From Quepos Town, you can catch the local bus to the park, which runs often.

 Guanacaste to Manuel Antonio

-The journey from Guanacaste takes a bit longer but is well worth the trek.
-Manuel Antonio is located 260 km away from Liberia, so expect a 4-hour drive.
-If you’re departing from Tamarindo, expect the drive to be closer to 6 hours.
+By car.
+The park is 260 km away from Liberia, which is a 4-hour drive.
+If you’re coming from Tamarindo, expect the drive to be closer to 6 hours.
+It’s longer, but well worth it!

 READ NEXT: Driving in Costa Rica – What You Need to Know